Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Problems Transmission Symptom #3: Abnormal Fluid Leakage

-It is always a good practice to check for fluid leaks in your parking lot.
+Check for fluid leaks in your parking lot is always a good practice.
 Transmission fluid is often red or brownish and smells sweet or sour.
 If you see a puddle of this fluid under your parked Ford Escape, it may indicate a transmission fluid leak, which may be caused by damage to seals, gaskets, or a cracked transmission case.

 Check your transmission fluid level regularly and top up if necessary.
 Remember, low fluid levels can lead to overheating and severe transmission damage.